junxit/us-congress-bills-110/metadata.md

 - 2008-05-01 — Introduced in House
 - 2008-05-01 — Introduced in House
 - 2008-05-01 — Referred to the House Committee on Science and Technology.
+- 2008-05-07 — Committee Consideration and Mark-up Session Held.
+- 2008-05-07 — Ordered to be Reported (Amended) by Voice Vote.
+- 2008-06-04 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2008-06-04 — Considered under suspension of the rules. (consideration: CR H4903-4911)
+- 2008-06-04 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5940.
+- 2008-06-04 — Mr. Gordon moved to suspend the rules and pass the bill, as amended.
+- 2008-06-04 — Placed on the Union Calendar, Calendar No. 427.
+- 2008-06-04 — Reported (Amended) by the Committee on Science and Technology.
+H. Rept.
+110-682.
+- 2008-06-04 — Reported (Amended) by the Committee on Science and Technology.
+H. Rept.
+110-682.